nashville-software-school/front-end-curriculum/04-command-line/README.md

 # Challenge \#1

-Your Vagrant machine is using a custom shell called [oh my zsh](https://github.com/robbyrussell/oh-my-zsh).
-There's a plugin called autojump that allows you to easily switch between directories on your machine.
+There's a plugin called [autojump](https://github.com/joelthelion/autojump) that allows you to easily switch between directories on your machine.
 Get it correctly installed, and show its usage.

 # Challenge \#2